vidjil/vidjil/doc/user.md

    - The “★” button (status bar, bottom right) allows to tag at once all the selected clones.

-## The sequence view (bottom panel)
+## The sequence panel (bottom panel)

-The sequence view displays nucleotide sequences from selected clones.
+The sequence panel displays nucleotide sequences from selected clones.

   - See "[What is the sequence displayed for each clone ?](#what-is-the-sequence-displayed-for-each-clone)" below
   - Sequences can be aligned together (“align” button), identifying substitutions, insertions and deletions.
 Silent mutations are identified, as soon as a CDR3 is detected, and represented with a double border in blue.